The Nordic Africa Institute

 Nick Mdika Tembo is a Professor of English in the Department of Literary Studies at the University of Malawi.
 He is also a Research Fellow in the Department of English at the University of the Free State, South Africa.
 He has previously held various managerial positions, including the Head of Literary Studies Department at the University of Malawi, and Dean of the Faculty of Education at the Catholic University of Malawi.
 The primary focus of his research is on trauma and memory studies and his thematic fields include holocaust and genocide studies, childhood studies, child soldier narratives, African life writing, and social media technologies.

-This event may be photographed and/or filmed, due to our public service mission.
+This event was photographed and filmed, due to our public service mission.
 Please inform us if you object to this.